hapax/hapax.github.io/assets/simple-physics.md

 N(\epsilon) = N(3^{-n}) = 2^{n} = 3^{n\log_3 2} = \epsilon^{-\log_3 2}.
 $$

-You may worry about other box size, but these smoothly interpolate between these points and don't change the scaling law.
+You may worry about other box sizes, but these smoothly interpolate between these points and don't change the scaling law.
 Thus, the box-counting dimension is $d = \log_3 2 \approx 0.63$.
-This is somewhere in between a set of a points and a line!
+This is neither a point nor a line, but somewhere in between!

 We have just discovered *fractals*: objects with non-integer box-counting dimension.